rudyrooman/District-Traffic-Planning/README.md

 # District-Traffic-Planning
 Find a balance between reduced cut-through traffic and accesibility of your district.

-step 1 : create coordinates of crossroads data
+step 1: create coordinates set of crossroads

 a.select crossroads on gps visualizer
 http://www.gpsvisualizer.com/draw/